 Reported FTC review · Texas S.B.
 2337 / TBOC ch.
 6A · ISS v.
 Paxton (1:25-cv-01160, W.D.
 Tex.) · Texas AG ISS Petition (May 20, 2026) · 17 C.F.R. § 240.14a-2(b)

 The regulatory-pressure channel.
 Bloomberg Law and WSJ reported in late 2025 that the FTC was reviewing ISS and Glass Lewis for potential coordination on voting recommendations, particularly on climate and social proposals; the underlying FTC docket / CID has not been verified by SMU CGI from primary-source files at ftc.gov and the assertion remains practitioner-press reporting, not agency-confirmed.
 Texas’s S.B.
 2337 (TBOC ch.
 6A, effective Sept.
 1, 2025) is now the leading state statute directly regulating proxy-advisory services, and is the subject of parallel federal challenges (ISS v.
 Paxton, 1:25-cv-01160 (W.D.
 Tex.), and Glass Lewis & Co. v.
 Paxton, 1:25-cv-01153 (W.D.
 Tex.)) where Judge Albright issued preliminary injunctions on August 29, 2025.
 On May 20, 2026 the Texas Attorney General filed a separate Collin County DTPA petition against ISS — doctrinally distinct from SB 2337 enforcement and not directly enjoined by the federal preliminary injunctions.
-The same TX-visible-statutory vs DE-invisible-practice parallel that anchors Stream 01 / Stream 04 applies to vote advice as well: Texas regulates by statute, federal pressure operates through SEC rulemaking, presidential EO, FTC review, and litigation posture.
+The same TX-statutory-on-record vs DE-counsel-opinion-practice parallel that anchors Stream 01 / Stream 04 applies to vote advice as well: Texas regulates by statute, federal pressure operates through SEC rulemaking, presidential EO, FTC review, and litigation posture.
 Cross-link to V06 Proxy Advisors for the live regulatory tracker (Layer 05).

 Regulatory thread